Amazon's Thanksgiving Deal: Let's Dig In

 Citrus juice (lemon, orange, clementine, whatever you have on hand)

-Now measurements require an eye, but I'm here to help.
-For the amount of salt needed for a 10-15 lb. turkey, I would fill a small cereal bowl.
-You can always add more but you can't remove.
-For brown sugar, I would say a little less than equal to the salt, maybe 3/4 of the bowl.
-Herbs, whether you use any or all, at least a tablespoon of each dried herb.
-For fresh, use a 1/4 cup of each herb.
-Dried herbs have a stronger concentration of flavor than fresh herbs.
+Now, measurements require an eye, but I'm here to help.
+For a 10-15 lb. turkey, fill a small cereal bowl with salt.
+You can always add more, but you can't remove it.
+For brown sugar, use a little less than equal to the salt, maybe 3/4 of the bowl.
+For herbs, whether you use any or all, at least a tablespoon of each dried herb.
+For fresh herbs, use a 1/4 cup of each.
+Dried herbs have a stronger concentration of flavor than fresh.
 Garlic, to taste.
-I love garlic so that would be 3-4 heaping tablespoons of minced or 1-2 tablespoons of powder.
-For citrus juice, I would mix lemon and orange if I had it, and use about a 1/2 cup of each, 1 cup in total.
+I love garlic, so that would be 3-4 heaping tablespoons of minced or 1-2 tablespoons of powder.
+For citrus juice, mix lemon and orange if you have it, using about 1/2 cup of each, totaling 1 cup.

-Mix your brine ingredients together and rub it all over your rinsed off bird.
-It doesn't matter if it's still frozen, the turkey will thaw and brine at the same time.
+Mix your brine ingredients together and rub it all over your rinsed bird.
+It doesn’t matter if it’s still frozen; the turkey will thaw and brine at the same time.
 Just make sure you remove the giblets and reserve those in the freezer if you add them to gravy.

-Please do not attempt this if you do not feel comfortable with using some force with knives, it is NEVER that serious.
+Please do not attempt this if you don’t feel comfortable using some force with knives.
+It is NEVER that serious.
 I am NOT responsible for any finger, hand, or knuckle injuries that may happen.
-I have hurt myself learning how to butcher so maybe practice at another time with a chicken and graduate to the Thanksgiving Turkey.
-I believe in you, but I also want you to stay out of the ER, if at all possible.
+I have hurt myself learning how to butcher, so maybe practice with a chicken first and graduate to the Thanksgiving turkey.
+I believe in you, but I also want you to stay out of the ER if at all possible.

 There is a safer alternative: this guideline for roasting your bird completely intact.
-No need to overcomplicate anything and perfectly cooked turkey in the end.
+No need to overcomplicate anything, and you’ll end up with perfectly cooked turkey.

-Another note: stuffing turkeys is not recommended...by me along with tons of immunologists and food scientists.
-There's a genuine concern about bacteria from the cooking turkey dripping into the stuffing and the resulting potential for cross-contamination.
-There are WAY better options for flavoring your stuffing then by putting it inside a raw bird then cooking it.
-Don't worry, I'll teach you, it's coming!
+Another note: Stuffing turkeys is not recommended—by me, along with tons of immunologists and food scientists.
+There’s a genuine concern about bacteria from the cooking turkey dripping into the stuffing, leading to potential cross-contamination.
+There are WAY better options for flavoring your stuffing than putting it inside a raw bird.
+Don’t worry; I’ll teach you.
+It’s coming!

 I hope this was a good overview of how to use Amazon's Thanksgiving Meal Deals.
 If you use it with some of my tips, let me know!
 I wanna see your cool dinners!
 Check out my previous post to get an overview of this Thanksgiving in a SNAP series!